jodeh/K8s-Django-app/README.md

 4. Add Node ip to hosts file
 ```
 echo "$(minikube ip) jodeh.xyz" | sudo tee -a /etc/hosts
+#you can change the dns to your own one
 ```
 5. Create the namespaces
 ```